kalejcamto/Chatbot/README.md

 We found a Chatbox system compatible and able to easy integrate with AWS Container Service.

-I worked on a demo during the the 14 days free trial of the Chatbox website called:
+I worked on a demo during the the 14 days free trial of the Chatbox website called:  https://www.voiceflow.com/

 ##Chatbot project
+Note: We used the word Chatbot and chatbox interchangeable.
+Understanding Chatbox as a fuctional assistant with way more variety of solutions more than answering questions.
+A Chatbox can book an appointment, collect data, and provide links.

 Type of Chatbot "Virtual Assistant"